Archive for May, 2009

 Baseball history was made on a small field along the Hudson River in the shadows of the New York City Skyline.
-“Base Ball” or “Town Ball” is forever linked to 1839 Cooperstown, New York but 1846 Hoboken, New Jersey is where Alexander Joy Cartwright and The New York Knickerbockers Base Ball Club developed and published the first rules of the game.
+“Base Ball” or “Town Ball” is forever linked to 1839 Cooperstown, New York but 1846 Hoboken, New Jersey is where Alexander Joy Cartwright and The New York viagra in the uk Knickerbockers Base Ball Club developed and published the first rules of the game.
 Maybe this is why Hoboken is proud to say it is baseball’s birthplace.

 Baseball Gloves developed much in the way the game developed.
 Slowly.
 Gloves first appeared on the diamond in the 1870′s.
 Players that were tired of bruising or breaking fingers began wearing gloves to protect their hands.
 Initially, players wearing these “garments” were mocked or considered “unmanly.”
 Today enthusiasts of baseball associate “tan gloves” as “traditional” but players may have selected the flesh color to camouflage their embarrassment of wearing a glove.
 Fortunately for baseball players by the time the turn of the century came around everyone was wearing a glove.

 The Rules of 1860

 From the Rules and Regulations of the Game of Base Ball Adopted by the National Association of Base-Ball Players March 14, 1860:

 - The ball is pitched underhanded from anywhere behind the pitcher’s line.

 - The batsman must stand on or straddle a line through home plate.